-ensure any Looked After Children and Post Looked After Children are supported sensitively and that confidentiality is maintained. follow school procedures. be familiar with the school’s policy and guidance on Looked After Children and respond appropriately to requests for information to support PEPs and review meetings.
+ensure any Looked After Children and Previously Looked After Children are supported sensitively and that confidentiality is maintained. follow school procedures. be familiar with the school’s policy and guidance on Looked After Children and respond appropriately to requests for information to support PEPs and review meetings.

 liaise with the Designated Teachers where a Looked After Children is experiencing difficulties.

-contribute to regular liaison with social care colleagues and other appropriate professionals and keep carers fully informed at all times through the SENCo.
+contribute to regular liaison with social care colleagues and other appropriate professionals and keep carers fully informed at all times through the Designated Teacher.

 12.3.
 The Governing Board will: